 What is pegging in SAP?

 Pegging is a mechanism that allows you to display the relationships between different objects in the SAP system.
-For example, the system automatically pegs that order to the relevant customer account when creating a sales order.
+For example, when creating a sales order, the system automatically pegs that order to the relevant customer account.

 Pegging can also display the relationships between materials, production orders, and more.
 In addition to providing an overview of relationships between objects, pegging can also be used to trace data origins or track changes over time.